Record Keeping

 • Provide clarity – When employees understand how and why pay or leave is calculated, trust increases and conflict decreases.

-In short, good records don’t just protect against penalties — they help maintain fairness, consistency, and confidence across your workplace.
+In short, good records don’t just protect against penalties.
+At the same time, they help maintain fairness, consistency, and confidence across your workplace.

 What Records Employers Must Keep